clarkgrubb/data-tools/README.md

 The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 The *data tools* are for working with data at the command line.
 They provide an alternative to importing data into a relational database and manipulating it with SQL.
-It is sometimes useful that `awk`, `sort`, and `join` can be used to implement relational algebra, but building data workflows with command line tools can be frustrated by gaps in the traditional tool set.
+It is an interesting and sometimes useful fact that `awk`, `sort`, and `join` can be used to implement relational algebra, but building data workflows with command line tools can be frustrated by gaps in the traditional tool set.
 The *data tools* repo fills some of those gaps.

 Command line tools are composable when the output of one command can be the input of another.
 The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by a shell pipe.
 Use of a pipe is *tacit programming*: it relieves the programmer of the need to name a file.
 Furthermore the byte stream is private to the commands on either side of the pipe.
 This accords with the *principle of least knowledge*.
 Only tools which read from standard input or write to standard output can participate in a pipeline.